 “Why are you looking at me like some kind of plant life?” he asked, taking a step back to squint because I suddenly shone, for him, with a rude and holy glare.
 But the moment passed harmlessly when I asked if I could have a drink too.
 I took a sip and spit it in the sink when he wasn’t looking.
 Anyway: the upshot.
 Drew didn’t even wake up this morning until an hour after the time we’re usually working and he didn’t actually get a brush in his hand until well into the afternoon.

 Which means we won’t get to go home on Sunday.

 (And what do I have to look forward to when I get home, anyway?
 Mean-spirited sex with my crazed wife?
-When I fuck her it’s like sex with a raffled hooker; when I refuse to fuck her she hits the roof.)
+When I fuck her it’s like being the very last john on a busy day; when I refuse to fuck her she hits the roof.)

 Monday, April 16, morning

 Packing the equipment and praying that Drew doesn’t see a spot here or there that needs re-painting and believe me there are several.
 I just want to get the fuck out of here and away from the smell of paint.
 Forever.

 Monday, April 16, 3 pm